vizzuhq/ipyvizzu-story/README.md

 ## About The Extension

-ipyvizzu-story is an extension of the animated charting tool [ipyvizzu](https://github.com/vizzuhq/ipyvizzu) that enables users to create and present interactive data presentations within the data science notebook of their choice and to share them as an HTML file.
+`ipyvizzu-story` is an extension of the animated charting tool [ipyvizzu](https://github.com/vizzuhq/ipyvizzu) that enables users to create and present interactive data presentations within the data science notebook of their choice and to share them as an `HTML` file.
 The extension provides a widget that contains the presentation and adds controls for navigating between slides - predefined stages within the story being presented.
-Navigation also works with keyboard shortcuts - arrow keys, PgUp, PgDn, Home, End - and you can also use a clicker to switch between the slides. .
+Navigation also works with keyboard shortcuts - arrow keys, `PgUp`, `PgDn`, `Home`, `End` - and you can also use a clicker to switch between the slides.

 ## Installation